 Here I’m going to show you how to use the function AVERAGEX with DAX in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 By learning and understanding how to use this function, you very quickly open up a range of analysis that can be incredibly insightful and valuable.